calemdar/tune-mountain-input/README.md

  how to
  access the fields inside the
  `ActionEvent` object that is emitted by the observable.

+**Note**: Action Events acquired from the [Action Event History](./docs/src/ActionHistory.MD) have a different meaning to the timestamp field -- the field represents the time elapsed since the song started.
+The timestamp acquired from the observable is simply the result of Date.now() run as soon as the key is pressed.

 **Note**: You may also initialize the input manager with a series of bindings and a `userID` and `sessionID` values for identification.
 See [Manager.js](./src/Manager.js) or [Manager.js documentation](./docs/src/Manager.MD) for details on the